leonardorsg/NetworkLayerProj/README.md

    ```bash
    make
    ```
 3. The executable will be located in the `build` directory as `download`.
+Make sure to be in build directory when running ./download command.

 ## How to Run